backand/docs/docs/getting_started/hosting/index.md

   });
 ```

-4. Syncing is performed via a local cache file named `.awspublish-<bucketname>`.
-This file cache can become corrupted after multiple uses, so we need to create one more task to perform cleanup after the deployment has completed:
+4. Syncing is performed via a local cache file named '.awspublish-<bucketname>'.
+This file cache can become corrupted
+ after multiple uses, so we need to create one more task to perform cleanup after the deployment has completed:

 ```
   gulp.task('clean', function() {